fnv234/6.1040-3Dev-backend/problem_framing.md

 Social gatherings often suffer from several key issues that our application aims to address:

-1. **Initial Awkwardness**: 72% of adults experience social anxiety in group settings, leading to surface-level conversations and difficulty forming meaningful connections (Source: National Institute of Mental Health).
+1. **Initial Awkwardness**: 72% of adults who experience anxiety say it interferes with their lives, leading to difficulty forming meaningful connections and affects their workplace performance ([Source: ADAA](https://adaa.org/workplace-stress-anxiety-disorders-survey)).

 2. **Ineffective Icebreakers**: Traditional icebreakers often fail because they:
    - Force participation in ways that can embarrass introverts